BrendenJones1/C-Squared-Hackathon/README.md

 # BiasLens - Job Bias Detection Tool

-A web application that analyzes job postings for bias and provides inclusive alternatives, similar to Simplify's UX but focused on bias detection.
+A web application that analyzes job postings for bias and provides inclusive alternatives.

 ## Features